 These two articles are excellent examples of how individual articles need a framework so they can be understood in context.
 The first article (1) was out of England.
 The study included a larger number of vegetarians than most studies.
 Over 15,000 of the over 44,000 participants were vegetarians.
-This meant that the authors were able to compare vegetarians and nonvegetarians with similar other characteristics such as exercise, smoking, and alcohol consumption.
-They showed that the vegetarians were less likely to be hospitalized or die from ischemic heart disease.
+Consequently, this meant that the authors were able to compare vegetarians and nonvegetarians with similar other characteristics, such as exercise, smoking, and alcohol consumption.
+And they showed that the vegetarians were less likely to be hospitalized or die from ischemic heart disease.

-The second article (2) was a Seventh Day Adventist study of 73,308 subjects and studied various degrees of vegetarianism.
-They compared nonvegetarian, semi-vegetarian, pesco-vegetarian, lacto-ovo-vegetarian and vegan.
+The second article (2) was a Seventh Day Adventist study of 73,308 subjects.
+And it studied various degrees of vegetarianism.
+The authors compared nonvegetarian, semi-vegetarian, pesco-vegetarian, lacto-ovo-vegetarian and vegan.
 The conclusion was that vegetarian diets are associated with lower mortality.
-The implication is that avoidance of meat is desirable.
+Accordingly, the implication is that avoidance of meat is desirable.
 However, the lowest mortality was found in the pesco-vegetarians.
 If animal products are the source of worse mortality, this group should not have the lowest mortality.
 Vegans should have lower mortality than those with any animal products.

 A pair of reports (3) we discussed previously had similar findings.
 One report showed that vegetarians had a lower mortality than nonvegetarians.
-The second report showed that pesco-vegetarians and lacto-ovo-vegetarians had a lower mortality than pure vegans.
+However, the second report showed that pesco-vegetarians and lacto-ovo-vegetarians had a lower mortality than pure vegans.
 What was interesting in these reports is that both reports were on the same group of people.
-The researchers simply divided the data differently in the two reports.
+In this case, the researchers simply divided the data differently in the two reports.

 Processed Meat Clue

 Another recent study (4) gives a clue about what goes on with these large population studies.
 This particular study included more than 448,000 people.
-They found a mortality correlation with processed meat.
-The higher the processed meat consumption, the worse the mortality.
+In brief, they found a mortality correlation with processed meat.
+And the higher the processed meat consumption, the worse the mortality.

-Red meat eaters tended to also eat processed meat and thus did worse.
+For the most part, red meat eaters tended to also eat processed meat, and thus did worse.
 But eliminating the processed meat effect for the red meat eaters eliminated their higher mortality.
-Poultry consumption did not lead to higher mortality.
+Additionally, poultry consumption did not lead to higher mortality.

-Processed meat has a very high ratio of sodium to potassium.
-Other factors in meat processing may also contribute to the problem, such as nitrosamines, and aromatic hydrocarbons and amines.
+Specifically, processed meat has a very high ratio of sodium to potassium.
+Other factors in meat processing may also contribute to the problem, such as nitrosamines, aromatic hydrocarbons, and amines.
 But neglected in the majority of studies is the ratio of sodium to potassium in the diet.
 Processed meat consistently has a horribly poor ratio of sodium to potassium.
 See the sausage and processed meat table here.